-The Samsung The Freestyle 2nd Gen is a 1080p HDR portable LED projector.
-It's small and light, tilts on its base, and has Auto Keystone correction, auto leveling, autofocus, and manual scale and image adjustments for an easy setup.
-It can even combine two Freestyle 2nd Gen projectors to create a massive viewing area.
+The Samsung The Freestyle 2nd Gen is a 1080p portable LED projector.
+It's small and light, and it tilts on its base, letting the user adjust its viewing angle easily.
+You can even combine two Freestyle 2nd Gen projectors to create a larger viewing area.
+It also has Auto Keystone correction, auto leveling, autofocus, and manual scale and image adjustments for an easy setup.
 This projector comes with Samsung's Tizen OS smart interface, is compatible with the Bixby and Amazon Alexa voice assistants, and is fully cast capable through Samsung's SmartThings or Apple's AirPlay 2.
 It has an integrated 5W speaker, Wi-Fi 5, and Multi Bluetooth support, so you can pair two different sets of earbuds to the device.

 The Samsung Freestyle is sub-par for watching movies.
-It has a wide color gamut, but its contrast is middling, so its blacks look gray in a pitch-black room.
-Furthermore, the projector's brightness is extremely low, so it always looks dim, and it's just not bright enough to make its colors pop.
-Its color accuracy is decent out-of-the-box, but you can greatly improve it through the projector's extensive calibration options.
+It has a wide color gamut, but its contrast is subpar, so its blacks look gray in a pitch-black room.
+Furthermore, the projector's brightness is very low, so it always looks dim, and it's just not bright enough to make its colors pop.
+Its color accuracy is decent out of the box, but you can greatly improve it through the projector's extensive calibration options.

-We bought and tested the Samsung Freestyle 2.
-This product has no variants, although it did have a 1st generation model.
-The two models are nearly identical, with the only notable difference being more memory in the 2nd gen model and the addition of Samsung's Gaming Hub for cloud gaming.
+We purchased and tested the Samsung Freestyle 2, which has no variants but did succeed a first-generation model.
+Both generations share most of the same features, with the main differences being increased memory in the second-generation model and the inclusion of Samsung's Gaming Hub for cloud gaming.

-The Samsung Freestyle 2 is a fully featured smart projector, but its brightness and contrast aren't good enough.
-For a much lower price, you could get the slightly better XGIMI MoGo 2 or the better and similarly priced XGIMI Elfin.
-If you don't need a super small projector, the Epson EpiqVision Flex CO-W01 is much better at a lower cost.
-Go for these options unless you need a projector that can tilt on its stand.
+The Samsung Freestyle 2 is a feature-rich smart projector, though its brightness and contrast are limited.
+For a lower price, you could opt for the slightly better XGIMI MoGo 2 or the superior, similarly priced XGIMI Elfin.
+If you don't need a highly compact model, the Epson EpiqVision Flex CO-W01 offers better performance at a lower cost.
+Consider these alternatives unless you specifically need a projector that tilts on its stand.

 Check out our recommendations for the best portable projectors and the best outdoor projectors.
 If you'd prefer to shop for another product in the same price range, look up the best projectors under $1,000 instead.